 Using historical data, Mohr et al. (2010) showed that in Finland, the incidence of type 1 diabetes rose gradually after the recommended daily dose of vitamin D was reduced from 4500 IU to 2000 IU, in 1964.
 In 1992, the recommended daily dose was lowered again, to 400 IU.
 This change was followed by a steep rise in type 1 diabetes incidence.
 And then, in 2003, vitamin D intake increased again, and by 2006 the incidence of type 1 diabetes had plateaued (Mäkinen et al. 2014).
 Is this an interesting coincidence or a causal correlation?
 That remains to be seen.

-Vitamin D deficiency may also contribute to the development of type 2 diabetes (Palomer et al. 2008).
+Vitamin D deficiency may also contribute to the development of type 2 diabetes (Palomer et al. 2008) by contributing to both insulin resistance and beta cell death (Berridge 2017).
 A review and meta-analysis of 19 studies through Feb.
 2011 found that people with the highest vitamin D levels had the lowest risk of type 2 diabetes (Mitri et al. 2011) .
 A more recent meta-analysis of 21 long-term prospective studies found a clear, statistically significant association between vitamin D levels and type 2 diabetes.
 Those with higher vitamin D levels had lower risk, across a broad range of vitamin D levels in diverse populations (Song et al. 2013).
 Another meta-analysis of 11 studies found that people with type 2 diabetes had lower vitamin D levels than those without diabetes (Shen et al. 2016).